Liwonde

-The surrounding area was declared a Controlled Hunting Area in 1962 and upgraded to Liwonde National Park in 1973.
-The creation of the park led to population shifts as communities were relocated, contributing to the town’s growth as a regional hub.
+Liwonde, or Livonde, is a town located in Machinga District, in the Southern Region of Malawi.

 Geography

 Located in Machinga District in the Southern Region of Malawi, Liwonde is located in the Shire River valley.
-Its main landmark is the road that connects Zomba to Lilongwe, making the town an important crossroads between Balaka, Machinga, Mangochi and Zomba.
+Its main landmark is the road that connects Zomba to Lilongwe, making the town a crossroads between Balaka, Machinga, Mangochi and Zomba.

-Another important Liwonde landmark is the Liwonde National Park nature conservation area.
+Another Liwonde landmark is the Liwonde National Park nature conservation area.
 The town thus serves as a dormitory, support center and access base for tourists and researchers traveling to Liwonde National Park.
 Trips to the interior of the park depart from Liwonde by sailing along the Shire River (year-round) or by car on the access roads.

 Demographics

 The main ethnic groups in the town are the Chewas and the Yaos, with minorities of the Ngoni and Lomwe peoples.
-There is an important group of expatriates left over from the Mozambican civil war, as well as Asian immigrants.
+There is a group of expatriates left over from the Mozambican civil war, as well as Asian immigrants.